SeldonIO/seldonio.github.com/offline-models.md

 ---
 layout: default
-title: Offline Model Creation
+title: Offline Recommendation Model Creation
 ---

-# Offline Model Creation
+# Offline Recommendation Model Creation

-Seldon provides a variety of models that can be created and makes it easy for new custom models to be added.
+Seldon provides a variety of item recommendation models that can be created and makes it easy for new custom models to be added.

 The current integrated models are: